 4 tips for all ages

-- Choose a personal doctor.
-Whether your plan requires it or not, choosing a personal doctor will help coordinate your care and ensure your health is the best it can be.
+- Choose a PCP.
+Whether your plan requires it or not, choosing a primary care provider will help coordinate your care and ensure your health is the best it can be.

 - Don’t skimp on preventive care.
 It’s always better to take care of a health condition early, before it becomes more serious.